Pengeszikra/flogon-board/README.md

 ## TODO 4 a final `night`
 - [x] MIT license
-- rework spritesheet to percentage
+- [-] rework spritesheet to percentage
-- `implement the game`
+- [ ] `implement the game` - worst one
 - test the game
-- `make image switch animation`
+- `make image switch animation` when change scroll direction then change the image. including treshold and preload.
-- make a table where the player can move on
+- [?] make a table where the player can move on
-- draw the card
+- [x] draw the card animation
 - `create content`
-- side scroll animation
+- [x] side scroll animation
 - connect my program to a `devvit`
-- make some database using
+- Try to use a database for something.
 - redy for commit the release
 - create 1 min `pitch` video
 - `commit` my project on `devpost`